 What is the Portal?

-In collaboration with the company Health Myself, patients at the clinic can now register on a Portal.
+In collaboration with the company Pomelo Health (previously known as Health Myself), patients at the clinic can now register on a Portal.

 The Portal is a secure, confidential online space that allows you to communicate with the clinic from your computer or smartphone.

 - What YOU will be able to do: